-When analyzing some experimental data, one or more of the factors in the study may be treated as random factors.
+One or more of the factors may be treated as random effects while performing data analysis.
 That is, their levels can be thought of as being randomly sampled from a larger population of levels.
-When one or more random factors exist in a linear model, we call it a Linear Mixed Model (LMM) to highlight the fact that independent variables are a mixture of fixed factors and random factors.
+When one or more random factors exist in a linear model, we call it a Linear Mixed Model (LMM) to state the fact that independent variables are a mixture of fixed factors and random factors.